Grid Width:

 Each mode of the 2048 Power Compendium is a 2048 variant with different merge rules, and different tiles that arise from these merge rules.
 Most of the modes are based on powers of a certain number: 2048 uses powers of 2, 2187 uses powers of 3, 1024 uses powers of 4, and so on.
 A few modes use powers of a certain number offset somehow, such as 2047 (powers of 2, minus 1) and 2059 (powers of 3, minus powers of 2).
 5040 and XXXX are special, as both of them combine previous modes or powers somehow.
 Unlike 2048, most modes have "intermediate" tiles: for example, in 2187, there's a tile for each power of three, but also for double each power of three, which means the possible tiles are 1, 2, 3, 6, 9, 18, 27, 54, 81, 162, 243, and so on.
 Each mode has a default grid size, but feel free to play on a differently-sized grid (by clicking the plus and minus buttons next to the grid width and height on the gamemode explanation screen) if you find the default grid size for that mode too hard or too easy.

-Once you've played some of the regular modes and have a handle on the differences between each mode, you can click the "Go to Extra Modes" button on the menu, which lets you select among the 36 extra modes.
-These modes are "extra" for different reasons: some of them aren't related to powers of numbers (Powers of numbers is the core theme of the 2048 Power Compendium, so almost all of the main modes are based on them), some of them are alternate versions of main modes, some of them use weird gimmicks, and a few of them are open-ended modes without a single defined progression.
+Once you've played some of the regular modes and have a handle on the differences between each mode, you can click the "Switch Pages" button on the menu.
+This lets you switch between the three pages of modes, each of which has 25 modes, for a total of 75.
+The latter 50 modes are considered to not be "main modes" for different reasons: some of them aren't related to powers of numbers (Powers of numbers is the core theme of the 2048 Power Compendium, so almost all of the main modes are based on them), some of them are alternate versions of main modes, some of them use weird gimmicks, and a few of them are open-ended modes without a single defined progression.
 Also, a few of the modes have modifiers, some of which are changed by clicking plus/minus buttons, some of which are changed by clicking "Switch this Modifier" buttons, and some of which are changed by entering their new value into the provided textbox.

 Not all of the 2048 Power Compendium modes will be equally fun - try out various modes and find your favorites!

 The first page contains modifiers with numeric values - most of these are changed via the plus and minus buttons, while Animation Speed Multiplier is changed by typing a new value into its textbox (1 is default speed, higher numbers are faster, lower numbers are slower... except for 0, which means there's no animation and moves are instant).
-When it comes to the "Randomly-Placed" modifiers, "holes" are, well, holes in the grid (which effectively act as walls), while "block tiles" are tiles that move with the others but can't merge with anything, even themselves.
+When it comes to the "Randomly-Placed" modifiers, "holes" are, well, holes in the grid (which effectively act as walls), "block tiles" are tiles that move with the others but can't merge with anything (even themselves), and "slippery tiles" are spaces on the grid that tiles will slide right over (as if the slippery tile isn't there).

 The remaining pages have modifiers that are changed by clicking their respective "Switch this Modifier" buttons.
-The second page has modifiers that change some more basic elements of the gameplay, the third page has modifiers that alter the grid and movement directions, and the fourth and fifth pages are where the most game-changing modifiers are found.
+The second page has modifiers that change some more basic elements of the gameplay, the third page has modifiers that alter the grid and movement directions, the fourth and fifth pages are where the most game-changing modifiers are found, and the sixth page lets you add moves that trigger automatically.
 If you decide to enable either of the fourth page modifiers, you should probably play on a larger grid than you otherwise would!
 Some modes have special interactions with a couple modifiers, with Negative Tiles in particular having the most special interactions.

-Page 3, by default, only offers a few options for the shape of the grid: square, diamond, checkerboard, hexagonal, and 3D/4D... but if you want to customize it further, you can click the "Activate Custom Grid" button.
+Page 3, by default, only offers a few options for the shape of the grid: square, diamond, checkerboard, hexagonal, triangular (made of hexagons), and 3D/4D... but if you want to customize it further, you can click the "Activate Custom Grid" button.
 Doing so enables you to fully customize the grid by turning page 3 into two pages: one to customize the grid, one to customize the movement directions.

-The grid customizer is the easier of the two custom grid screens to use: you can change the dimensions of the grid, and you can click on any tile to switch what it starts as: a regular empty tile, a hole in the grid, or a box tile.
+The grid customizer is the easier of the two custom grid screens to use: you can change the dimensions of the grid, you can switch the grid between square tiles and hexagonal tiles, and you can click on any tile to switch what it starts as: a regular empty tile, a hole in the grid, a box tile, or a slippery tile.
 You can't make any tile start as a number tile, though, since different modes have different tiles and the custom grid applies to every mode.

 2048 was created by Gabriele Cirulli, and the official version can be found here.
 However, those who are familiar with 2048 probably already know that the true origin of the concept comes from Threes!, which is a premium mobile game with a free web version here; the 2048 Power Compendium's 3072 is based on Threes!.
 As for the other modes and modifiers in the 2048 Power Compendium that originated elsewhere: